-1.4 Enabling this setting will make the corporate data files readable when the Windows Information Protection is disabled from the devices or the devices are no longer enrolled into Scalefusion MDM.
+1.4 Enabling this setting will make the corporate data files readable when the IP is disabled from the devices or the devices are no longer enrolled into Scalefusion MDM.

 These are also mandatory settings.

 2.1 Here, select the UWP or Win32 apps that are allowed access to the enterprise data.
 Choose the data from which apps are protected and which apps are exempted.
 You have to at least select one application.
-For example, if you want to enable Windows Information Protection for Chrome browser, you can select the Chrome Browser from the list of apps.
+For example, if you want to enable WIP for Chrome browser, you can select the Chrome Browser from the list of apps.

 2.2 If you select the protect option for any app, the app will be able to access the enterprise data while honouring the auto-encryption/tagging policies.
 The data in motion from these apps, files downloaded from these apps will be encrypted on the disk.

 2.3 The exempt option is suited for apps that are not compatible with WIP but still need to have access to the enterprise data.
 If you select this option, the app will have access to the corporate data but the data will not be encrypted and can cause leaks.